 Your doctor may also use a local anesthetic when giving you a steroid injection.

 The dose of methylprednisolone is usually 40 or 80 mg per milliliter.
 The dose may vary depending on the size of the joint that is being injected.

 For example, your knee might require a larger dose, up to 80 mg.
 But your elbow may need only 20 mg.

 Topical steroids are often used by people with arthritis for local pain relief.
 They can be either over the counter or prescription.
 But topical steroids are not recommended or mentioned in the

 Steroid use in RA treatment is controversial because of the documented risks involved.

 Significant risks include:

-- Osteoporosis: Osteoporosis induced by long-term steroid use is a major risk.
+- Osteoporosis.
+Osteoporosis induced by long-term steroid use is a major risk, according to